btholt/complete-intro-to-sql/lessons/02-databases-and-tables/B-tables.md

 This will create our first table for us to start using.
 We will get into data types during the course but just know now that a VARCHAR is a string of max length 255 characters and an INTEGER is, well, an integer.

-To see the table you created, run `\d` in your psql instance to see it and the the sequence that you created.
+To see the table you created, run `\d` in your psql instance to see it and the sequence that you created.
 The sequence stores the `id` counter.

 We now have a table.
 A table is the actual repository of data.
 Think of a database like a folder and a table like a spreadsheet.
 You can have many spreadsheets in a folder.
 Same with tables.

 We now have a table, ingredients.
-Our table has two fields in it, an incrementing ID and a string that is the the title of the ingredients.
+Our table has two fields in it, an incrementing ID and a string that is the title of the ingredients.
 You can think of fields like columns in a spreadsheet.

 A table contains records.
 A record can be thought of as a row in a spreadsheet.
 Every time we insert a new record into a table, we're adding another row to our spreadsheet.